 How the new interface actually works

-The key here is that Xbox Mode isn't just a skin on top of Windows.
-Background activity drops while it's running, and notifications stay out of the picture.
-According to Xbox Wire, users can browse and launch games through a controller-optimized interface, jump back to the standard Windows 11 desktop at any time, and access an aggregated library that combines Game Pass titles with games from other PC storefronts.
+Xbox Mode isn't just a cosmetic overlay.
+Background processes get throttled while the mode runs, and notifications disappear completely.
+Users can browse and launch games through a controller-optimized interface, switch back to the standard Windows 11 desktop whenever needed, and access a unified library that pulls together Game Pass titles and games from other PC storefronts.

-Steam games and titles stored on external drives show up in the same unified view after you link their executable files, with no extra launchers needed.
-The system remembers where you left off when switching back and forth between Xbox Mode and the regular desktop.
+Steam games and titles stored on external drives appear in the same consolidated view after linking their executable files, with no extra launchers needed.
+The system remembers where you left off when toggling between Xbox Mode and the regular desktop.

 Enabling it takes a few steps: open Settings, go to Gaming, select Xbox Mode, and toggle it on.
 After that, Windows + F11 activates it from anywhere, or you can launch it directly through the Xbox app or Game Bar settings.